 Can you drive without car insurance in North Carolina?

 Driving without insurance is illegal in North Carolina and you must maintain at least the state’s minimum car insurance limits to drive legally.
-This includes both liability and uninsured/underinsured motorist coverage in case you are in an accident with someone who does not have car insurance.
+This includes both liability and uninsured/underinsured motorist coverage, in case you are in an accident with someone who does not have car insurance.
 If you are caught driving without auto insurance, you could be fined, have your license suspended or even face jail time.
 If you cause an accident and you do not have insurance, you are responsible for paying for the damages out of pocket.

 Who has the cheapest car insurance in North Carolina?

 We found Geico and State Farm are among the cheapest car insurance companies in North Carolina.
-However, the cheapest price offered for your auto insurance policy will depend on several factors, such as your credit score, driving history and the kind of car you drive.
-It is important to Consider getting a quote with a few carriers to see who offers you the coverage you want at the best rate.
+However, the cheapest price offered for your auto insurance policy will typically depend on several factors, such as your credit score, driving history and the kind of car you drive.
+Getting quotes from several companies might help you find the lowest priced policy for your situation.